creator synthesis · MMXXVI 8 of 12 months · 27 citations

 December

-high season / cool season
+peak high season

 HIGHLIGHTS